NebulaModTeam/nebula/README.md

 - [ ] Inventory synching (containers)
 - [ ] Belts synching
 - [ ] Being able to start hosting a game from within the game
-- and some much more...
+- and so much more...

 ## How can I play this mod?